FredWagon/Final-Project---College-Value-Analysis/README.md

 ### Supporting Document(s)
 * README.md - This file, used to navigate the GitHub repository.
 Includes purpose, background, index and description of files, prerequisites, etc.
 * SUMMARY.md - A single page summary overview of the findings of the  analysis.
-* Final Project - College Value.pptx - PowerPoint presentation of the study and its findings.
-Contained in a 'Final Project - College Value.zip' file which must be downloaded and extracted.
+* Presentation - College Value.pptx - PowerPoint presentation of the study and its findings.
+Contained in a 'Presentation - College Value.zip' file which must be downloaded and extracted.

 ### Prerequisites
 This analysis is performed in either Jupyter Lab or Jupyter Notebook, which must be installed on your computer to run.
 The code uses the following libraries which must also be installed in your environment: